programming-notes/active-record-intro-objects-challenge/README.md

 ```
 *Figure 10*.
 Inserting and then removing a record from the database.

 Sometimes we want to remove a record from our database.
 Given a dog object, we can remove its data from the database with the `#destroy` method (see Figure 10).
-When we call `#destroy` Active Record generates and execute a `DELETE` SQL query like `DELETE FROM "dogs" WHERE "dogs"."id" = ?  [["id", 4]]`.
+When we call `#destroy` Active Record generates and executes a `DELETE` SQL query like `DELETE FROM "dogs" WHERE "dogs"."id" = ?  [["id", 4]]`.

 ### Release 5: Update Ratings Data